jleuschen17/MLExploration/MNISTClassifiers/README.md

-# Exploring MNIST: SVM, LDA, PCA, SVD, and Decision Trees
+# Analyzing the MNIST Dataset: SVD, LDA, SVM, and Decision Tree Approaches for Dimensionality Reduction and Classification

 ## Abstract